elmtree-askmo/cloudcannon-app/content/learn/engineering/what-is-the-difference-between-power-absorbed-and-power-delivered-in-resistors.md

 url: /learn/engineering/questions/what-is-the-difference-between-power-absorbed-and-power-delivered-in-resistors
 score: -1.0
 related_article1:
-    id: 167938
+    id: 167941
-    title: What is Ohm's Law and how is it used to calculate current in a circuit?
+    title: >-
+        Describe Kirchhoff's Voltage Law and its application in circuit analysis.
     subject: Engineering
-    url: /learn/engineering/questions/what-is-ohms-law-and-how-is-it-used-to-calculate-current-in-a-circuit
+    url: /learn/engineering/questions/describe-kirchhoffs-voltage-law-and-its-application-in-circuit-analysis
 related_article2:
-    id: 167933
+    id: 167945
-    title: What is the effect of adding resistors in series on the total resistance of the circuit?
+    title: >-
+        What is electrical potential and why is it important in circuits?
     subject: Engineering
-    url: /learn/engineering/questions/what-is-the-effect-of-adding-resistors-in-series-on-the-total-resistance-of-the-circuit
+    url: /learn/engineering/questions/what-is-electrical-potential-and-why-is-it-important-in-circuits
 related_article3:
-    id: 167936
+    id: 167944
+    title: >-
-    title: Explain the concept of conventional current and its direction in a circuit.
+        Explain the concept of energy conservation in electrical circuits.
     subject: Engineering
-    url: /learn/engineering/questions/explain-the-concept-of-conventional-current-and-its-direction-in-a-circuit
+    url: /learn/engineering/questions/explain-the-concept-of-energy-conservation-in-electrical-circuits
 related_article4:
-    id: 167937
+    id: 167947
-    title: How is voltage distributed across resistors in a series circuit?
+    title: >-
+        What is the impact of resistive loads on the brightness of bulbs in series versus parallel circuits?
     subject: Engineering
-    url: /learn/engineering/questions/how-is-voltage-distributed-across-resistors-in-a-series-circuit
+    url: /learn/engineering/questions/what-is-the-impact-of-resistive-loads-on-the-brightness-of-bulbs-in-series-versus-parallel-circuits
 related_article5:
-    id: 167944
+    id: 167935
-    title: Explain the concept of energy conservation in electrical circuits.
+    title: >-
+        What is the role of resistors in a circuit, and how do they affect the brightness of light bulbs?
     subject: Engineering
-    url: /learn/engineering/questions/explain-the-concept-of-energy-conservation-in-electrical-circuits
+    url: /learn/engineering/questions/what-is-the-role-of-resistors-in-a-circuit-and-how-do-they-affect-the-brightness-of-light-bulbs
 ---

 &nbsp;